- Research Ship

 As you sail toward the Falklands, keep an eye out for several species of albatrosses, storm petrels, shearwaters and diving petrels.
 The waters here are rich in krill, making them a favorite with local wildlife searching for food.

-An exciting expedition with two adventure options: the normal sea voyage for “sea explorers” (with zodiac excursions and hiking options) and a land expedition for “ski explorers” (extra fee).
+An exciting expedition with two adventure options: the normal sea voyage for “sea explorers” with zodiac excursions and hiking options (included) and a land expedition for “ski explorers” (extra fee).

-In Fortuna Bay, King penguins and seals inhabit the beaches.
-You might even see reindeer!
+In Fortuna Bay, king penguins and seals inhabit the beaches.
 Both, sea explorers and ski explorers can follow the final section of Shackleton’s route to Stromness, the abandoned whaling village.
 The route crosses the mountain pass past the “Shackleton Waterfall”.
 The terrain is partly swampy and some small streams may be crossed along the way.
 There will also be opportunities for walkers in the group to hike at Godthul and Gold Harbour.
-Hikes will be guided and vary in length with approx. 2 – 4 hours.
+Hikes will be guided and vary in length from approx. 2-4 hours.
 All hiking excursions are subject to weather and landing site availability.

-During the next few days, the expedition will explore the beaches of Ocean Harbour, Godthul, Cobblers Cove, Gold Harbour, Drygalski Fjord, Larsen Harbour, Cooper Bay, St. Andrews Bay, Possession Bay, Right Whale Bay and Elsehul.
-Enjoy visits to sites that give a good opportunity to see a wide spectrum of landscapes and wildlife, like King and Macaroni penguins, Light-mantled Sooty albatrosses, Antarctic Fur seals, Elephant seals and the introduced reindeer.
+During the next few days, the expedition will attempt to explore the beaches of Ocean Harbour, Godthul, Cobblers Cove, Gold Harbour, Drygalski Fjord, Larsen Harbour, Cooper Bay, St. Andrews Bay, Possession Bay, Right Whale Bay and Elsehul.
+Enjoy visits to sites that give a good opportunity to see a wide spectrum of landscapes and wildlife, like king and macaroni penguins, light-mantled sooty albatrosses, Antarctic fur seals and elephant seals.

 Read this itinerary as a guide only; the exact route and program varies according to ice and weather conditions - and the wildlife you encounter.
 Flexibility is the key to the success of this expedition.